 Cancel or remove the transfer

-If you already confirmed the transfer in Squarespace, you may still be able to cancel it.
 If your Domains panel still lists the domain as Transfer In Progress, ask WordPress to deny it.
 This may or may not be possible, and depends on whether they've has already approved and released the domain.

 If the transfer failed and you need to try again, you can remove the current transfer before starting over.
 While this step isn't necessary, you may find it easier to keep track of pending transfers.